The Fetal Heart Program at Mount Sinai

-The Fetal Heart Program unites physicians from pediatric cardiology, obstetrics, neonatology, and cardiothoracic surgery.
-In addition to doctors, the team includes nurses, genetic counselors, and social workers to address the medical and psychological needs of patients and their families.
+The Fetal Heart program unites physicians from pediatric cardiology, obstetrics, neonatology, and cardiothoracic surgery.
+In addition to doctors, the team includes nurses, genetic counselors, physicians assistants, and social workers to address the medical and psychological needs of patients and their families.

-Says Dr. Parness, "This is a marriage of technology and cutting-edge care in a supportive family-centered environment.
+Says Dr. Ira Parness, Chief of Pediatric Cardiology, "This is a marriage of technology and cutting-edge care in a supportive family-centered environment.
 The difference the Fetal Heart Program can make is extraordinary."